-- The Gawler Rangers People hold non-exclusive native title over approximately 34,000 km of land and waters in the Gawler rangers area of South Australia; and
+- The Gawler Ranges People hold non-exclusive native title over approximately 34,000 km of land and waters in the Gawler Ranges area of South Australia; and

-- The Arabana people hold native title over approximately 68,823 km of land in the central north of South Australia.
+- The Arabana people hold native title over approximately 68,823 km of land in the central north of South Australia.40

 Secondly, there are a number of ‘domestic use’ exceptions under the NPW Act.
-In particular, Aboriginal and Torres Strait Islanders are exempt from offences relating to taking protected animals or native plants from lands other than protected areas, provided that the animal, egg or plant is taken for food or solely for cultural purposes.
-Aboriginal and Torres Strait Islanders will also be exempt from such offences in relation to protected areas if the species are taken for food or cultural purposes and there is a proclamation in force permitting these species to be taken.
-The following reserves have been proclaimed as reserves where an Aboriginal or Torres Strait Islander may take a protected animal, egg or native plant:
+In particular, Aboriginal and Torres Strait Islanders are exempt from offences relating to taking protected animals or native plants from lands other than in protected areas, provided that the animal, egg or plant is taken for food or solely for cultural purposes.41 Aboriginal and Torres Strait Islander people will also be exempt from such offences in relation to protected areas if the species are taken for food or cultural purposes and there is a proclamation in force permitting these species to be taken.42 The following reserves have been proclaimed as reserves where an Aboriginal or Torres Strait Islander may take a protected animal, egg or native plant:43

 - Nullarbor National Park;

-For further advice about what can and can’t be done on these reserves contact the Fauna Permit Unit of DEWNR on (08) 8124 4972.
+For further advice about what can and can’t be done on these reserves contact the Fauna Permit Unit of the South Australian DEW on +61 8 8204 1910.

-Meanwhile, under the FM Act, a very limited exemption is provided for Aboriginal traditional fishing under a traditional fishing management plan.
-Information on traditional fishing management plans does not appear to be publically available, but the Department of Primary Industries and Regions in SA (PIRSA) would be the best point of contact (on (08) 8226 0900).
-Despite the limited scope of this exemption under the FM Act, as above, Aboriginal fishers are entitled to take aquatic resources for non-commercial purposes outside the requirements of the FM Act, in accordance with a Native Title exemption.
+Meanwhile, under the FM Act, a very limited exemption is provided for Aboriginal traditional fishing under a traditional fishing management plan.44 Information on traditional fishing management plans does not appear to be publicly available, but DPIRSA would be the best point of contact (through your relevant office https://www.pir.sa.gov.au/top_menu/contact_us/metropolitan_offices).
+Despite the limited scope of this exemption under the FM Act, as above, Aboriginal fishers are entitled to take aquatic resources for non-commercial purposes outside the requirements of the FM Act, in accordance with a Native Title exemption.45

 There are a number of defences available under the Acts.
 The most relevant defences available for an artist who is making art incorporating threatened or protected species are:

-- That the plant or animal material was not taken intentionally or negligently; or
+- That the plant or animal material was not taken intentionally or negligently;46 or

 - Was done in pursuance of a permit.